OPG ARTWORKS

 Using sustainable, readily accessible, and affordable materials such as household cardboard and off-tint paints, Port Hope youth (in grades 3, 4 and 5 at Ganaraska Trail Public School) and community members of all ages (at Cultivate Festival) were invited to leave their mark this September to represent what they love about their community in the Fall season.
 This collaborative artwork, facilitated by artist Lee Higginson reflects Port Hope, Energy, Biodiversity and Community.

-These colourful and joyous community contributions are currently on display at the new OPG Nuclear Discovery Centre at 115 Toronto Road.
+These colourful and joyous community contributions were the first art panels on display at the new OPG Nuclear Discovery Centre at 115 Toronto Road.

 Lee Higginson is an emerging Port Hope artist with a visual arts practice centred around a love of community, connection and environment.
 She is also an arts facilitator under the identity of Fluke Craft.